SS Frankfurt: Sinking of RMS Titanic

 At around 1:23 AM, Titanic's wireless transmitter lost power, hence debilitating her communication with Frankfurt and many other ships responding to her distress calls.
-As Frankfurt was no longer receiving calls from Titanic, Zippel tried to regain contact with her with the message that had unintentionally angered Phillips.
-Phillips, frustrated that the Frankfurt had seemed not to have known the situation the whole time after receiving Titanic's first distress call, answered: "You fool!
-You stand by and keep out!".
+As Frankfurt was no longer receiving calls from Titanic, Zippel tried to regain contact with her with the message "What is the matter with you?", which had unintentionally angered Phillips.
+Phillips, frustrated that the Frankfurt had seemed not to have known the situation the whole time after receiving Titanic's first distress call, answered: "You are a fool!
+Stand by and keep out!".
 However, this was most likely not heard by Frankfurt's operator due to the distance between the ships and Titanic's fading signal strength.

 George Behe of the Titanic Historical Society pointed out that Zippel, at the time of Phillips' outrage, was well aware of the seriousness of Titanic's situation.
 Even though Hattorff did not know the actual scope of the situation, he assumed it to be the worst with the limited details he had.
-Heeven assumed that the Titanic went down at 1:23 AM since that was the last time that he heard a message from Titanic.
+He even assumed that the Titanic went down at 1:23 AM since that was the last time that he heard a message from Titanic.

 Once the Titanic's situation was realized, according to Überall (a German magazine), the Frankfurt's captain, Hattorff, steered toward the Titanic's position at full speed.
 He ordered the ship's galley to bake bread and the crew to provide blankets for the passengers they would rescue.
 Captain Hattorff estimated that by the given coordinates, he could make it to the site by 11:00 AM.

-The Frankfurt was the first to notify the SS Californian, the closest ship to the Titanic, that it had sunk overnight.
+The Frankfurt was the first to notify the SS Californian, the closest ship to the Titanic, that she had sunk overnight.

 Frankfurt Seamount, one of the Fogo Seamounts southeast of the Grand Banks of Newfoundland in the North Atlantic Ocean, is named after Frankfurt.